Maceió

 Maceió (/pt/), formerly anglicised as Maceio, is the capital and the largest city of the coastal state of Alagoas, Brazil.
-The name "Maceió" is an Indigenous term for a spring.
+The name "Maceió" is a Tupi Indigenous term for a spring.

 Most maceiós flow to the sea, but some get trapped and form lakes ("lagoas", in Portuguese).
 There are numerous maceiós and lakes in this part of Brazil; because of this, the city was named Maceió, and the state, Alagoas.
 The new Zumbi dos Palmares International Airport connects Maceió with many Brazilian cities and also operates some international flights.
 The city is home to the Federal University of Alagoas.

 Etymology

-The name "Maceió" has origin in the term tupi maçayó or maçaio-k, that means "that which covers the swamp".
+The name "Maceió" has origin in the Tupi term maçayó or maçaio-k, that means "that which covers the swamp".
 The Aurélio Dictionary says that the term "maceió" means a temporary and cyclic lagoon that is located at the edge of the sea at the mouth of a watercourse small enough to be interrupted by a sand bar until the high tide opens the way temporarily - cyclically relates to the season, river flow, lunar phase, etc.

 Nineteenth-century shipping reports, which reported on ships bringing cotton from Maceió, spelt it as Macaio.